Phaseolaster elliptica: Description

-Olearia elliptica is a shrub that typically grows to a height of 2 m and has scattered, curved, elliptic leaves 20-115 mm long, 5-38 mm wide on a petiole up to 12 mm long.
+Phaseolaster elliptica is a shrub that typically grows to a height of 2 m and has scattered, curved, elliptic leaves 20-115 mm long, 5-38 mm wide on a petiole up to 12 mm long.
 The upper surface of the leaves is sticky and the lower surface is a paler green.
 The heads or daisy-like "flowers" are arranged in loose groups on the ends of branches on a peduncle up to 12 mm long and are 11–26 mm wide.
 Each head has 8 to 23 white ray florets surrounding 8 to 30 yellow disc florets.
 Flowering occurs between November and May and the fruit are bristly achenes.

 Taxonomy and naming

-Olearia elliptica was first formally described in 1836 by Augustin Pyramus de Candolle who published the description in his 17-volume treatise, Prodromus Systematis Naturalis Regni Vegetabilis.
+The species was first formally described as Olearia elliptica by Augustin Pyramus de Candolle in 1836, who published the description in his 17-volume treatise, Prodromus Systematis Naturalis Regni Vegetabilis.
 The specific epithet (elliptica) is a Latin word meaning "a defective circle" or "an ellipse".

-In 1993, Peter Shaw Green described two subspecies of O. elliptica that have been accepted by the Australian Plant Census: